Logo

 LL.B, Nanchang University

-Professor Li’s scholarly work, Layered Fiduciaries in the Information Age, published in the Indiana Law Journal, offers a novel resolution to the contention surrounding information fiduciary duties by proposing a theory of layered fiduciaries.
-Her article, Artificial Fiduciaries, which will be featured as the lead article in the Washington and Lee Law Review, critically examines the aptitude of artificial intelligence to fulfill the rigorous demands of fiduciary obligations.
+Professor Li’s scholarly work, Privacy Paradox in Digital Service Taxation, is forthcoming in the Yale Journal of Law and Technology, examines the underexplored privacy implications of digital service taxation regimes.
+Her article, Layered Fiduciaries in the Information Age, published in the Indiana Law Journal, offers a novel resolution to the contention surrounding information fiduciary duties by proposing a theory of layered fiduciaries.
+Artificial Fiduciaries, which was featured as the lead article in the Washington and Lee Law Review, critically examines the aptitude of artificial intelligence to fulfill the rigorous demands of fiduciary obligations.
 Her comparative piece, Judicial Review of Directors’ Duty of Care: A Comparison Between the U.S. & China, applies a case study approach to compare corporate governance schemes within two major economies.

 Her scholarly contributions have been recognized on platforms such as the Oxford Business Law Blog and Business Law Prof Blog.
 Her works were selected to be presented at the University of Michigan Junior Scholars Conference among others.
 Before joining Albany Law School, Professor Li was a Visiting Assistant Professor at the University of Pittsburgh School of Law and earned her J.S.D. degree from Washington University School of Law.
 Beyond academia, her zest for life is reflected in her passion for improv comedy, kayaking, and playing the Pipa (a stringed instrument like a violin).